Start 2019 on the right foot and prepare yourself and your team for the new year by understanding food safety for your kitchen or food factory.

 FCS Tips for Legionella Control in 2019

 Legionella control is often a forgotten area of risk, which as we saw in 2018 had a high profile consequence.
-Water quality and safety is critical to any facility.
+Water quality and safety are critical to any facility.
 2018 also saw the update of the Legionella control system SANS 893.

 - Read through and understand the FCS Legionella audit requirements.